AckerlyXu/heima/articles/storage/storage-import-export-service.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 1/15/2017
+ms.date: 04/17/2017
-wacn.date: ''
 ms.author: muralikk

 ---

-# Use the Azure Import/Export Service to transfer data to Blob storage
+# Use the Azure Import/Export service to transfer data to blob storage
-## Overview
-Azure Import/Export Service allows you to securely transfer large amounts of data to Azure blob storage by shipping hard disk drives to an Azure data center.
+The Azure Import/Export service allows you to securely transfer large amounts of data to Azure blob storage by shipping hard disk drives to an Azure data center.
 You can also use this service to transfer data from Azure blob storage to hard disk drives and ship to your on-premises site.
-This service is suitable in situations where you want to transfer several TBs of data to or from Azure, but uploading or downloading over the network is not feasible due to limited bandwidth or high network costs.
+This service is suitable in situations where you want to transfer several terabytes (TB) of data to or from Azure, but uploading or downloading over the network is infeasible due to limited bandwidth or high network costs.

 The service requires that hard disk drives should be BitLocker encrypted for the security of your data.
 The service supports both the Classic and Azure Resource Manager storage accounts (standard and cool tier) present in all the regions of Public Azure.
 You must ship hard disk drives to one of the supported locations specified later in this article.

-In this article, you will learn more about the Azure Import/Export service and how to ship drives for copying your data to and from Azure Blob storage.
+In this article, you learn more about the Azure Import/Export service and how to ship drives for copying your data to and from Azure Blob storage.

 ## When should I use the Azure Import/Export service?
-You can consider using Azure Import/Export service when uploading or downloading data over the network is too slow or getting additional network bandwidth is cost prohibitive.
+Consider using Azure Import/Export service when uploading or downloading data over the network is too slow, or getting additional network bandwidth is cost-prohibitive.

 You can use this service in scenarios such as: